kjolley/BIGSdb_documentation/dbase_setup.rst

 * length

   * Length of field, default 12.

+* log_delete

+  * Sets if the field value will be recorded in the log table if the isolate is deleted.
+Set to 'yes' or 'no', default is 'no'.
+The id and isolate name are always recorded if deletion is logged.

 * maindisplay